bevanhunt/batman-barista/readme.md

   Batman-Rails & Mongoid

 ## What it does:
-  Demos an ordering system for a CoffeeShop
+  An ordering system for a CoffeeShop

-## How does it work:
+## How to work it:
   Create food and drink items then create orders for those items

 ## Live Demo at: